georgelza/dockerimagebuilding/build-ubuntu-os-20.04/README.md

-# Misc Notes - Ubunto 20/04
+# Misc Notes - Ubuntu 20.04

 Master image from which all images are build.

 - Ubuntu 20.04 Image for ARM64
-- some usefull tools
+- with some usefull tools added.

-Base image for all my builds.
+This is the base image for all my builds.

+TODO: consider using Ubuntu:jammy as a smaller image <? what version is Jammy ?>.